mr-elliot/Regx-Dev/README.md

   ` result = rd.link_remover("PASS THE STRING") `

-* This returns a list of tuple's that is the index of matched word you were searching for in the list.
+* This returns a list of tuples that is the index of a matched word you were searching for in the list.

   ` result = rd.word_finder("WORD TO BE FOUND", "PASS THE STRING") `

-  Example: when you run the above line you get output similar to ` result = [(2, 5), (11, 14)] ` each item are tuples, which contains start index and end index of the word. you can use this tuple and by slicing the string you will have the word.
+  For example: when you run the above line you get output similar to ` result = [(2, 5), (11, 14)] ` each item are tuples, which contains the start index and end index of the word. you can use this tuple and by slicing the string you will have the word.

 * To replace any word from the string irrespective of length.

   ` result = rd.word_replacer("WORD TO REPLACE", "WORD TO BE REPLACED FOR", "PASS THE STRING") `

-  This returns new string with replaced charecter.
+  This returns a new string with a replaced character.